1forh/zacharyminner.com/content/notes/how-to-run-pub-sub-firebase-functions-when-using-the-firebase-emulators.md

 ---
 date: 2021-05-17
 title: How to run Pub/Sub Firebase functions when using the Firebase emulators
-summary: Test pub/sub functionslocally with Firebase emulators and Firebase shell
+summary: Test pub/sub functions locally with Firebase emulators and Firebase shell
 tags:
   - Firebase
 ---